 Here are links to the base Silver Age Sentinels rules for character creation, powers, skills, etc. and a PDF of the TriStat DX expanded rules too.
 I have SAS books at home which I’ll be willing to loan if needed during char-gen look over them if you like, but rules mastery isn’t needed.

-This will be a 125 point game to start.
+Superheroes: This will be a 125 point game to start.
 (Now at 185 pts as of 5/4/2011)Points are spent as listed in the Tri-Stat DX rules.
-Skill points are seperate, you get 30 points for skills.
+Skill points are separate, you get 30 points for skills.

 EDIT We’re at 200 points to start at this time.